pavarnos/cleveryellowbox/README.md

 * `chmod og-rwx .ssh/authorized_keys`
 * exit and log in again with no password.
 You will be rebooting / logging in a few times so this step is worth it.
 * `sudo apt update` then `sudo apt upgrade` to upgrade to the latest OS
+* `sudo apt install unattended-upgrades` to keep the OS up to date
 * `sudo rpi-update` to update the firmware to the latest
 * `sudo reboot`
 * `sudo raspi-config`